 PMUs are positioned across the high voltage (HV) transmission and Medium voltage (MV) distribution network, operated by transmission and distribution system operators (TSO/DSO) respectively, typically in a substation where network node connections are made and the distribution of load is of importance.

 PMUs usually generate bulk statistical information transmitted hourly or daily or event based.
-They are capable of continuously monitoring the wide-area network status online, so continuous information streaming data will be available to control centers from hundreds of PMUs at once which requires a stable communication network with sufficient capacity and quality.
+They are capable of continuously monitoring the wide-area network status online, so continuous information streaming data will be available to control centres from hundreds of PMUs at once which requires a stable communication network with sufficient capacity and quality.

 The communications network that is used to collect, monitor and control electricity power systems (HV transmission and MV Distribution power systems) are usually owned by Electricity TSO/DSO and are very secure and reliable.